purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/tanh.md

 # Tanh Activation Function

 ## Overview:
-The tanh (hyperbolic tangent) function is a popular nonlinear activation function used in artificial neural networks, similar to the sigmoid function but with a range from -1 to 1.
+The tanh function is a popular nonlinear activation function used in artificial neural networks, similar to the sigmoid function but with a range from -1 to 1.
 This makes it more suitable for cases where the model needs to deal with negative inputs efficiently.

 ## Mathematical Expression:
 The tanh function is defined mathematically as: